Discover How to Produce More Music and Mix Better Songs

 If you're not an Audio Issues subscriber you're missing out.
 Included in your subscription are two eBooks packed with tips on simplifying your music productions and using reverb.
 Subscribe below for your free guides.

 A Crash Course in Equipping Your Studio on a Budget

 It’s easy enough to set up a home recording studio in your bedroom today, but even though it’s easy, many people don’t know where to start.

-In the following series of posts, I’ll go over the basic aspects of setting up a home recording studio.
+In the following series, I’ll go over the basic aspects of setting up a home recording studio.

 Don’t worry, you won’t need to get your tools out or actually build anything.
 This series is a crash course in the equipment you need and how to use it.

 From microphones to acoustic treatment, this guide will show you everything you need to build a home recording studio for under $1,000.

 Here is the six part series on building your home recording studio, along with some additional thoughts you need to keep in mind when constructing your home studio.

 Your Bare Essential List of Home Recording Equipment